anthonykulis/cps215/algorithm_efficiencies/classNotes.md

   * Example:

   ```
+  I know from lots of experience that out of 100 students,
+  only 1 to 3 people will submit their assignment on time.
+  In this case, I could, but maybe shouldn't, care only about
+  the Best Case.

-  I know from lots of experience that out of 100 students, only 1 to 3 people will submit their assignment on time.
-In this case, I could, but maybe shouldn't, care only about Best Case.
+  I know from lots of experience that out of 100 students,

-  I know from lots of experience that out of 100 students, about 40 to 60 people will submit their assignment on time.
+  about 40 to 60 people will submit their assignment on time.
   In this case, I can optimize for Average Case.

-  I know from lots of experience that out of 100 students, most people, maybe 90 to 95 people will submit their assignment on time.
-In this case, I can ignore both Best Case and Average Case and focus only on optimizing Worst Case.
+  I know from lots of experience that out of 100 students,
+  most people, maybe 90 to 95 people will submit their
+  assignment on time.
+In this case, I can ignore both
+  Best Case and Average Case and focus only on optimizing
+  the Worst Case.
   ```

 * In this class, we will only concern ourselves with Worst Case!